-- They want detailed risk assessments on everything from supply chains to government regulations.
+- They may need detailed risk assessments on everything from supply chains to government regulations.

-- They want to anticipate changes in the market and be able to act instantly to make money or save jobs.
+- They are likely to want to anticipate changes in the market and be able to act instantly to make money or save jobs.

 If you’re aspiring to be a CFO, it helps to a) know your analytics stuff and b) be able to explain the rationale for your decisions to a non-technical audience.

 What are Accounting Analytics Master’s Degrees?